 Healthcare in Iran

 In 2018, Bloomberg published an article on the best and worst countries in terms of health care.
-Iran came ahead of United States and Brazil in that ranking.
+Iran came ahead of the United States and Brazil in that ranking.

 More Traveler’s Opinions about Iran’s Safety